tomsun/gittail/README.md

 A command-line utility written in Python that watches a set of Git repositories and sends notifications via Growl or Libnotify when new commits are spotted.

+GitTail can help emphasize the social aspect of coding.
+It can be a useful tool for teams of developers in that it encourages awareness of and interaction around code as it is being written, in an opt-in fashion per individual and per given moment.

+Git's distributed nature means you are not locked in to a single central service.
+If somebody shares their Git repo with you, you can watch it with GitTail.

+GitTail can watch:

+- Remote repositories accessible over SSH - provided that "git log" can be executed on the remote host.

+- Local repositories - useful if you have local copies of the interesting repos which are somehow kept up to date, for example by a script that runs "git fetch" regularly or if a shared filesystem is mounted, which your colleagues push to.

 INSTALLATION
 ------------